jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

 ## Summary

 In this post, we looked at some of the internals of the redis sorted set data structure and what it does, under the hood, to maintain a sorted list with good average complexity for search, inserts and deletes.
-We also saw how the Redis team uses the *span* attribute to maintain and calculate ranks of the elements so that the leaderboard use cases are easily served.
+We also saw how the Redis team uses the *span* attribute to maintain and calculate ranks of the elements so that the leader board use cases are easily served.

 [Source code]: https://github.com/redis/redis/blob/unstable/src/t_zset.c
 [Python code]: https://github.com/jothipn/redissortedset